Skip to main content

 Camphill Academy | Evaluated Learning Experience

 Light and Color (Formerly Goethe's Color Theory) [Course 1] with

 Form Drawing [Course 3]

-Course 1: 8 hours (across several weeks - varies).
-Course 2: 8 hours (across several weeks - varies).
-Course 3: 8 hours (across several weeks - varies)
+Course 1: 8 hours (over several weeks - varies).
+Course 2: 8 hours (over several weeks - varies).
+Course 3: 8 hours (over several weeks - varies).